EBIvariation/vcf-validator/README.md

 ## Download

 We recommend using the [latest release](https://github.com/EBIvariation/vcf-validator/releases) for the most stable experience using vcf-validator.
 Along with the release notes, you will find the executables `vcf_validator`, `vcf_assembly_checker` and `vcf_debugulator` for Linux, macOS and Windows.
+For Windows, please also download the libraries in the [lib/windows_specific/](https://github.com/EBIvariation/vcf-validator/tree/master/lib/windows_specific/) folder.

 ## Run